 Once you notice some growth from your seedling, at least one or two leaves, you can transplant it into a bigger pot or straight into the ground.

-How to Care for Banksia Plants
+How to Care for Coast Banksia

 The biggest benefit of banksias is that post-propagation won’t require much more attention than occasional watering.
 Of course, there are other things you can do to add that extra nutritional nudge.